eliseaston/bank-tech-test/README.md

 <br>

 When the user calls `my_account.withdraw(amount)` or `my_account.deposit(amount)`, this creates a new instance of the Transaction class, and calls the `transaction.format` method.
 This formatted string is then added to the `transaction_history` array of the Statement instance.

+**My approach**
+I initially sketched out a diagram of the different objects (Classes) I thought would be involved in the program: Account, Transaction and Statement.
+I then added the different methods and properties I thought would be necessary for each class.

+I then created a notes.md file, where I took down the details from the tech test, as well as the acceptance criteria.
+I also wrote up my own simpler input-output tests to build up to the Acceptance Criteria.

+My program is TDD, and I followed the red-green-refactor process quite strictly.
+I started with the account_spec.rb tests.
+Once my tests were passing, I decided it would be better to refactor the code into separate classes.
+I created the Transaction class and then the Statement class, via TDD.